-Monetary policy has heterogeneous effects across euro area countries.
-There are strong correlations between cross-country monetary policy potency and housing and mortgage market institutions, namely the share of adjustable-rate mortgages and the homeownership rate.
-To disentangle the relative importance of these institutions, I incorporate them into a quantitative currency-union New Keynesian model with rich household balance sheets.
-I calibrate the model to Spain and the euro area.
-The model fits well: the consumption response in Spain is 2.4 times stronger than the euro area in the model relative to 2.5 in the data.
-My results reveal that a higher adjustable-rate mortgage share and a higher homeownership rate interact to amplify the effects of monetary policy on economic activity due to smaller mortgage interest payments and a higher fraction of mortgaged homeowners operating in the market.
-I use the model to show that a banking union requiring shared financial regulation decreases the heterogeneous effects of monetary policy by weakening the pass-through to average mortgage interest rates.
-Finally, including house prices into the euro area price index stabilizes output at the cost of less stable goods inflation.
+There is ample evidence in the literature that monetary policy has heterogeneous effects across euro area countries.
+I show that part of this heterogeneity is explained by the housing and mortgage market institutions, specifically by the share of adjustable-rate mortgages and the homeownership rate.
+To disentangle the relative importance of these institutions, I incorporate them into a quantitative currency-union New Keynesian model.
+I calibrate the model to Spain and the euro area and show that the consumption response in Spain is 2.4 times stronger than in the euro area as a whole, in line with the data.
+The model shows that a higher adjustable-rate mortgage share and a higher homeownership rate interact to amplify the effects of monetary policy on economic activity due to smaller mortgage interest payments and a higher fraction of mortgaged homeowners operating in the market.
+A euro-area-wide mortgage market would decrease the heterogeneous effects of monetary policy by weakening the pass-through to mortgage rates.